These simple baked eggplant fries are the perfect snack or appetizer for a crowd. Crispy on the outside, velvety tender on the inside!

 Instructions

-- First, cut the eggplant into 1-inch rounds.
-Sprinkle with salt and set aside for 20 minutes (the eggplant will sweat out any bitterness).
+- Prep the eggplant.
+Trim and cut the eggplant into 1-inch rounds.
+If you have the time, sprinkle on both sides with salt and set aside for 20 minutes (this will remove some of the natural bitterness).
 Pat dry.
-Now cut the eggplant slices into even-sized batons or "fries."
+Now cut the eggplant slices into even-sized batons or “fries.”

 Notes

-- Make ahead note: You can prepare the Greek Tzatziki Sauce a day in advance, if you like.
+- Make ahead: You can prepare the Tzatziki Sauce a day in advance, if you like.
 Simply store in an airtight container in the fridge.
 Before serving, give it a quick stir to refresh.

 Is there a way to convert the oven bake temp/time to an air fryer?